thenhao/my-health-buddy/README.md

 * You can view, search and sort through a list of your medical certificates
 * You can view a list of your test results
 * You can swipe through a carousel of health tips
-* And click on the summary to view the full article
+* And click on the summary to view the health tips

 ## Acknowledgement
 * SkillsUnion